mvahit/mvahit/README.md

 ### Hi there 👋

-Experienced and talented data scientist with strong background in statistics, machine learning and big data.
+Experienced data scientist with strong background in statistics, machine learning and big data.

 Creates data science and artificial intelligence solutions, build data-oriented products and extracts useful information from something that can be defined as data using big data, machine learning, deep learning, NLP and statistics.